Our Lady of Perpetual Help Church, West Chalakudy: Activities

 The main festival of the church is the Feast of Mother Mary which is celebrated every year on the first Sunday on or after 10 August.
 The festival includes special sermons, community activities and fireworks.
-The feast of St. Sebastian is another major festival, celebrated annually on the last Sunday of January.
-The Oottu Perunal of St. Joseph is also celebrated on 19 March which features public serving of food to the devotees.
+The feast of Saint Sebastian is another major festival, celebrated annually on the last Sunday of January.
+The Oottu Perunal of Saint Joseph is also celebrated on 19 March which features public serving of food to the devotees.

 The parish hosts several catholic organizations such as Kerala Catholic Youth Movement, Society of Saint Vincent de Paul, Family Apostolate, C.L.C., Mothers Union, Social Action and Franciscan Atmaya Saba.
 A primary school is run on the church premises for which a small school building has been constructed near the church cemetery.
 The church also conducts regular weekly catechism classes for the parish members and 26 volunteer teachers teach 665 students utilising the school class rooms for the purpose.
 A periodical under the name, Athmajyothi, is published by the parish and the community services are carried under the banners of twenty family unions.
 It is also home to St. Paul's Mission House.